EdinburghParkLife/ParkLifeToolkit/README.md

 The word cloud above is an example made in Wordle, displaying the most used words in a provided dataset.
 This could also be narrowed down to the most used words for specific questions.

-Kibana is the front end for viusalising data from the Parklife Chatbots.
+Kibana is the front end for visualising data from the Parklife Chatbots.
 This too provides a tool for creating word clouds.